 5.1 Background

 According to TS 33.126 [2] clause 6.4, the CSP is expected to only deliver Interception Product relating to specific CSP services which are specified implicitly or explicitly in the warrant.
 In other words, the CSP is expected to perform the interception only for the services indicated in the warrant.
+The interception may be performed for more than one services when specified so in the warrant.
+When no service types are indicated explicitly in the warrant, the interception is done for all services applicable to the target.

 NOTE: The term "interception" used in the present document refers to the step that involves actual capturing and then delivery of the Intercept Product to the LEMF.